hoshomoh/All-Countries-Counties-For-WooCommerce/README.md

 == Description ==

 All Countries Counties For WooCommerce is a plugin that automatically pre-populate your WooCommerce state fields to allows customers select from preconfigured states rather than typing it in manually.
+It also have support for local governments.
+So, countries whose states have local government would automatically have a local government dropdown field on checkout page.
+The local government feauture is only available in Nigeria at the moment.

 = Supported Countries =